tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/customerai.md

 4. Enter a name for this instance.
 Let's call it "Propensity to Buy" followed by your sandbox number. eg: **Propensity to buy 001**
 5. Set Propensity type to **Conversion**
-6. Set Dataset to **FSI Demo Data midValues**.
+6. Set Dataset to **Retail Demo Data midValues**.
 This is a prepopulated Adobe Analytics dataset.
 7. Leave the eligible population as is and include the entire population.
 8. Click **Next** on the top right of your screen.